 - Compensation to make up for the inconvenience

-Don’t forget to inquire with airline staff about these things if your plans change.
-They must tell you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline workers about these entitlements if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Atlantic Airways Flight Delay Compensation

-Delays with flights from Atlantic Airways can be very frustrating.
-However there’s a silver lining: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Flight delays from Atlantic Airways can be very frustrating.
+However there’s a silver lining: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.

 Laws in the UK and EU are in your favor.
-You could get up to €600 per person.
-What counts is when you reach your destination, not when you depart.
-So monitor your arrival time if you want to seek flight delay compensation.
+You could receive up to €600 per person.
+What counts is when you reach your destination, not when you take off.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-Your compensation depends on your flight distance.
-A short flight won’t yield as much as a longer flight, even if they’re both delayed equally.
+The amount you receive depends on how far you’re flying.
+A short flight won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |